Degenerate homoclinic bifurcations in complex dimension 2: Introduction

 \subsection{Acknowledgments}

 Thanks to Artur Avila, Misha Lyubich and Zhiyuan Zhang for their work on the complex Newhouse phenomenon which prompted me to finally tackle this project, to Sébastien Biebler for many discussions on this topic, and to Marc Chaperon for his help with Sternberg's theory.
+And special thanks to the anonymous referee whose thoughtful comments greatly improved the paper.